nmarsden/crawly-unity/README.md

 ## Instructions

 * Collect Green cubes to grow.
-* Collect Blue cubes to active your shields.
+* Collect Blue tall & thin cuboid to active your shields.
-* Avoid collecting Red cubes which cause you to shrink unless your shields are active.
+* Avoid collecting Red short & wide cuboid which cause you to shrink unless your shields are active.
 * Avoid bumping into walls and yourself.
 * Complete a level by making all the floor tiles green.
 * A white floor tile becomes green and remains green for a few seconds once touched.